 - Lower libido as ovaries produce half of testosterone reserve.

-The psychological impact of surgery and hormonal changes may contribute to feelings of anxiety, depression, or body image issues, further affecting sexual well-being.
+The psychological impact of surgery and hormonal changes may contribute to feelings of anxiety, depression, or body image issues, further affecting sexual wellbeing.

 - Hormone replacement therapy (HRT)

-- Vaginal estrogen cream or DHEA
+- Local vaginal estrogen cream or DHEA treatments

 - Moisturisers and/or lubricants